AndyMc3000/ci-ms3-pool-club/README.md

 * MongoDB Atlas access credentials should not be visible anywhere on the site.
 * A user should not be able to access another users password.

+#### Data & Schema ####
+The CPC website should be designed to allow a user to create, read, update, and delete data intuitively and quickly.
+CPC will use a NoSql MongoDB Atlas database to store all data.
+The database will be called 'pool_club'.
+It will store data in four Collections named: 'user', 'league', and 'matches'.
+Each Collection will contain documents with unique 'id's, storing key:value pairs of relevant information.
+The user functions/actions on the CPC site will interact with and/or populate the documents with relevant values.

+* The 'user' collection should store information relating to registered club members, or Players.
+The keys in this collection will be;
+  * 'first_name', 'nickname', 'surname', 'email', 'telephone', 'password', 'admin', 'points' 'matches_played', 'matches_won', 'matches_lost', 'games_won', 'games_lost, and 'entered_leagues'. * Please note that some keys will store data for future features - please see the future features section below for more details about future relases.

+* The 'league' collection should store information relating to the current league (the current league is that which has an end date in the future but a start date in the past).
+The keys in this collection will be;
+  * 'name', 'description', 'start_date', 'end_date', and 'participating_players'. * Please note that some keys will store data for future features - please see the future features section below for more details about future relases.

+* The 'matches' collection should store information relating to individual matches played.
+The keys in the documents of this collection will be;
+  * 'player_one', 'player_two', 'player_one_won', 'player_two_won', 'date', 'league', 'created_by', and 'referee'. * Please note that some keys will store data for future features - please see the future features section below for more details about future relases.

+The Data Types for each value in the Collections can be seen in the Database Schema <a href="readme-assets/cpc-database-schema.md"><strong>Here.</strong></a>

 ### 4. The Skeleton Plane ###

 Following on from the tasks decided upon in the Structure Plane, the Skeleton Plane is defined as follows; "..
 The skeleton is designed to optimize the arrangement of these elements (such as the placement of buttons, tabs, photos's and blocks of text) for maximum effect and efficiency..".

 With this in mind I created the below wireframes, to detail the layout of the website pages and individual sections/containers etc. Due to the number of pages involved, I created multiple and split them into groups.
 I created 2 wireframes for the Homepage and the pages directly linked from the Homapgae.
 I created 2 wireframes for the Player Homepage and the pages directly linked from the Player Homepage.
 And I created 2 wireframes for the Admin Homepage and the pages directly linked from the Admin Homepage.
-Please click on the the links below to view these wireframes.
+Please click on the the links below to view these wireframes. * Please note that these wireframes include references to features not yet available.

 ##### Wireframes #####
 * Wireframes for the Homepage and related pages;